Create. Share. Engage.

 Kristina Hoeppner:

 Now over to our listeners.
 What do you want to try in your own portfolio practice?
 This was 'Create.
 Share.
 Engage.' with Jonathan Murphy.
 Head to our website podcast.mahara.org where you can find resources and the transcript for this episode.
 This podcast is produced by Catalyst IT, and I'm your host, Kristina Hoeppner, Project Lead and Product Manager of the portfolio platform Mahara.
 Our next episode will air in two weeks.
-I hope you listen again and tell a colleague about our podcast so they can subscribe.
+I hope you'll listen again and tell a colleague about our podcast so they can subscribe.
 Until then, create, share, and engage.